How space weather forecasting could help Australia ride out future solar storms

 ‘URGENT WARNING TO ALL AUSTRALIAN RESIDENTS—an X42 solar flare has just been observed on the surface of the sun, of a magnitude not witnessed since the Carrington Event of 1859.
 This has resulted in very high-energy particles bombarding the near-Earth space environment, creating difficulties with satellite operations and hazardous radiation at aviation altitudes.

-'A fast-moving coronal mass ejection is now travelling towards Earth at speeds of more than 2500 kilometres per second.
+'A fast-moving coronal mass ejection is now travelling towards Earth at speeds of more than 2500 km per second.
 This will impact the Earth’s outer atmosphere at approximately 0800 hours tomorrow, producing a geomagnetic storm of extreme magnitude which could have impacts on power networks and precision navigation systems.
 GNSS systems will be unreliable and may cease to function, satellite communications may be interrupted, and electricity networks possibly disrupted.

 'PS—Don’t panic … this is just a training exercise.'